A workshop co-located with NoDaLiDa/Baltic-HLT in Tallin, Estonia on March 5th, 2025.

 We welcome papers:

-- that describe research directly aimed at ICALL
+- that describe research directly aimed at ICALL;

-- that describe the ongoing development of resources and tools with potential usage in ICALL, either directly in interactive applications, or indirectly in materials, application, or curriculum development, e.g. learning material generation, assessment of learner texts and responses, individualized learning solutions, provision of feedback
+- that describe the ongoing development of resources and tools with potential usage in ICALL, either directly in interactive applications, or indirectly in materials, application, or curriculum development, e.g. learning material generation, assessment of learner texts and responses, individualized learning solutions, provision of feedback;

-- that discuss challenges and/or research agenda for ICALL
+- that discuss challenges and/or research agenda for ICALL;

-- that explore the use of LLMs and Generative AI to develop ICALL tools
+- that explore the use of LLMs and Generative AI to develop ICALL tools.

-In this edition of the workshop a special focus is given to
+In this edition of the workshop a special focus is given to:

-- the use of pedagogically oriented constructicographic resources (constructicons), with an emphasis on their practical application in ICALL.
+- The use of pedagogically oriented constructicographic resources (constructicons), with an emphasis on their practical application in ICALL.
 By constructicographic resources, we refer to resources that describe various types of constructions associated with specific meanings or functions, ranging from fully schematic and semi-schematic constructions (e.g., those with both fixed and variable elements) to specific lexical expressions.

 We particularly encourage software demonstrations showcasing the potential use of existing Language and Speech Technologies or resources in ICALL applications for Nordic and Finno-Ugric languages.